I’m a computer science and engineering student. I spend my time learning, writing, or .

 I develop mainly in

 After I got into college, an avalanche of mindset changes started.
 I became more avid for knowledge and wisdom.
-I became a lot more curious.
+I became a more curious person.
 Those were the main reasons I started to pick up reading as a habit.

 And I really think now that by reading, your mind gets into a broader, more dynamic, and more connected configuration.
-It makes you easier to think between different disciplines and discern some similarities (of course, this depends on what you read).
+It makes you easier to think between different disciplines and discern some similarities (of course, not anything you read will do).

 And that’s one of my favorite things.
 Learning something new and feel that I intuitively knew it.
 And then figure out why I felt it.